itsamit108/moviemate/README.md

 ## Acknowledgments

 - The MovieMate team would like to express gratitude to the open-source community for providing valuable resources and libraries that helped in building this project.
-- Thanks to the creators and maintainers of Next.js, MongoDB, RapidAPI, and all the other technologies used in this project
+- Thanks to the creators and maintainers of Next.js, MongoDB, RapidAPI, and all the other technologies used in this project.

-.

 ---